theREALdebater/eclat/doc/tools/eclat.md

 Must be followed by the names of two libraries, the first is the _current working library_ (_CWL_) and the second is the _base library_.

-Makes the CWL depend on the base library, if it doesn't already.
+Makes the CWL include the base library, if it doesn't already.
 No error if it does already.
 Circularity is detected and results in an error.
 Similarly, any clashes of unit names are detected, and results in an error.